pr4shxnt/pr4shxnt/README.md

 # Prashant Adhikari
 ![](https://komarev.com/ghpvc/?username=pr4shxnt)

 I am a junior software developer with a specialization in MERN/MENN stack focusing on full-fleged full-stack website application with efficient products.
 I am learning devOps practices in order to learn how to deploy my highly efficient project with ease.
-Currently I'm enrolled in the course oof Bachelor's of Computer Science (Honors) with Artificial Intelligence in Sunway College Kathmandu.
+Currently I'm enrolled in the course of Bachelor's of Computer Science (Honors) with Artificial Intelligence in Sunway College Kathmandu.
 Contact me through the Links given below.
 I am actively open for collaboration and research.

 ## Portfolio